Spanish missions in the Americas: Jesuits

 The Jesuits had a wide-spread impact from their arrival in the New World about 1570 until their expulsion in 1767.
-The Jesuits, especially in the southeastern part of South America, followed a widespread Spanish practice of creating settlements called "reductions" to concentrate the widespread native populations in order to better rule, Christianize, and protect the native populace.
+The Jesuits, especially in the southeastern part of South America, followed a widespread Spanish practice of creating settlements called "reductions" to concentrate the widespread native populations in order to better rule, Christianize, exploit their labor, and protect the native populace.
 The Jesuit Reductions were socialist societies in which each family had a house and field, and individuals were clothed and fed in return for work.
 Additionally, the communities included schools, churches, and hospitals, and native leaders and governing councils overseen by two Jesuit missionaries in each reduction.
 Like the Franciscans, the Jesuit missionaries learned the local languages and trained the adults in European methods of construction, manufacturing, and, to a certain extent, agriculture.
 By 1732, there were thirty villages populated by approximately 140,000 Indians located from Northern Mexico down to Paraguay.
 Spanish settlers were prohibited from living or working in reductions.
 This led to a strained relationship between Jesuit missionaries and the Spanish because in surrounding Spanish settlements people were not guaranteed food, shelter, and clothing.

 Another major Jesuit effort was that of Eusebio Kino S.J., in the region then known as the Pimería Alta – modern-day Sonora in Mexico and southern Arizona in the United States.